Skip to navigation Skip to main content Skip to footer

 1. As with a traditional house purchase, you will arrange with potential buyers a suitable time for viewing your home.

-3. Within 4 days we will contact the applicant, informing them if they are eligible and able to proceed.
-If so, we will then put them in touch with an independent financial advisor to make sure that they are eligible for a mortgage.
+3. Within 10 working days we will contact the applicant, informing them if they are eligible for shared ownership.
+If so, we will put them in touch with our chosen panel firm to make sure that they meet the affordability criteria.

-4. Once they have qualified for the necessary mortgage, we will let you know that you have an eligible buyer – at this point, they can put in an offer to you.
+4. Once they have passed the affordability assessment, we will let you know that you have an eligible buyer – at this point, their offer can be accepted.

-5. Once you have an agreed offer price, you need to let us know in writing, and we will then reserve the property and send both you and your buyer a written confirmation, at which point you then have 7 days to instruct a solicitor to push through your sale.
+5. Once you have an agreed sale, you need to confirm by emailing us, we will then send both you and your buyer a written confirmation, at which point you then need to instruct a solicitor to act on your behalf.

-6. Once we have received the contact information for both sets of solicitors, we will then begin the official conveyancing process, which will transfer your property from your name to your buyer’s.
+6. Once we have received the contact information for both sets of solicitors, we will then send out a memorandum of sale, which will have our solicitor's information.

-8. Once the buyer’s survey has been completed, your solicitor will send a list of enquiries to our leasehold team.
-Please note – it can take up to 10 days for us to respond to these enquires, and there may be a fee for this.
+8. Once the buyer’s survey has been completed, your solicitor will send a list of enquiries to us (LPE/Management pack).
+Please note – it can take up to 10 days for us to respond to these enquires, and there will be a fee for this.
+Please refer to our first email at the start of the sales process, which outlines the fees.

-9. Your solicitor will let you know once the conveyancing has been completed – at this point, you’ll be ready to exchange and officially sell your home!
+10. Your solicitor will let you know when you are ready to exchange and officially sell your home!

 Here are some other useful things you might want to know when you're selling your Shared Ownership home: